-You can also call Macmillan Cancer Support on freephone 0808 808 00 00, 7 days a week, 8am to 8pm.
+You can also call Macmillan Cancer Support on 0808 808 00 00, 7 days a week, 8am to 8pm.
 We have interpreters, so you can speak to us in your own language.
-When you call us, please tell us in English which language you need (say "xxxxx").
+When you call us, please tell us in English which language you need.

-There is more cancer information in [language] at macmillan.org.uk/translations
+There is more information in your language at macmillan.org.uk/translations